Chocolate according to Domori

-Taste and memory must be trained, educated, refined.
+The sense of taste and memory must be trained, educated and refined.

-Taste, in particular, must not monopolize the tasting experience, but also make use of sight, smell, touch and even hearing for a full appreciation of the qualities of aromatic cocoa.
+Taste, in particular, should not monopolise the tasting experience, leaving room for sight, smell, touch and even hearing, for an all-round appreciation of the qualities of aromatic cocoa.

-Domori was the first company in the world to create a chocolate tasting code that involves all five senses in a unique sensory experience.
+Domori was the first company in the world to create a chocolate tasting code, which involves all five senses in a unique sensory experience.

-On the palate, the Domori tasting code evaluates three types of perceptions: olfactory, gustatory and tactile.
+On the palate, the Domori tasting code evaluates three types of perception: smell, taste and touch.

-Intensity: It is the evaluation of the volume of a single aroma.
+Intensity: Evaluation of the volume of a single aroma.

-Wealth: It is the evaluation of the number of different aromatic tones.
+Wealth: Evaluation of the number of different aromatic tones.

-Fineness: It is the evaluation of the global quality of the aromas.
+Fineness: Evaluation of the combined quality of aromas.

-Persistence: It is the evaluation of the duration of the aromas in the palate.
+Persistence: Evaluation of the duration of aromas on the palate.

-Bitterness: It must be perceived as a pleasant quality.
-When it is excessive, the cause must be attributed to insufficient fermentation or poor quality of the cocoa.
+Bitterness: This must be perceived as a pleasant quality.
+Too much bitterness is caused by unsatisfactory fermentation or poor quality cacao.

-Acidity: Acidification is necessary for the development of aromas precursors.
-Also in this case, any excesses should be attributed to fermentation or process errors.
+Acidity: Acidification is necessary for the development of aroma precursors.
+Here too, excessive acidity is caused by fermentation or processing errors.

-Tactile fineness: Judged on the basis of the micronization of solids emulsified in cocoa butter.
+Tactile finesse: Judged on the basis of the micronisation of the emulsified solids in cocoa butter.

-Astringency: It must be imperceptible, almost absent.
-It is a sensation due to the decreased lubricating power of saliva.
+Astringency: Must be imperceptible, almost absent.
+This is a drying sensation created by the lack of lubrication from saliva.

-Roundness: It is a sensation so to speak spherical, of cream and body, which is felt while the chocolate melts in the palate.
-It is directly related to the quality of fermentation and the genetic quality of cocoa.
+Roundness: A feeling that may be described as rounded, with a creamy and full-bodied feel while the chocolate melts on the palate.
+It is directly related to the quality of fermentation and the genetic quality of the cacao.